tessgi/TessGiWebsite/content/news/tess-news-nov20-2021.md

 The 20-second cadenced data provided by TESS has allowed for the detection of a unique binary system which is thought to consist of a δ  Scuti primary star and a hot subdwarf B (sdB) secondary.

 The δ Scuti star has pulsations over  32-41 d<sup>−1</sup> and shares what is thought to be a wide orbit with it secondary.
-This secondary star also has  arge-amplitude p-mode pulsation at 524 d<sup>−1</sup>.
+This secondary star also has  large-amplitude p-mode pulsation at 524 d<sup>−1</sup>.

 Using radial velocity measurements of the  δ Scuti star the orbital period of the secondary must be at least 35 days, which is unusual for a sdB binary system.
 See this paper for more information about the system and how it might have formed.

 ![Borkovits2](images/Borkovits2.png)

 **Fig. 1:** *Taken from Borkovits  et. al., (2021).
-The sole thid-body eclipse of TIC388459317 observed with TESS in sector 17.
-As above, blue dots represent the ob- served FFI fluxes, while the red curve represents the bestfitting spectro-photodynamical model.
+The sole third body eclipse of TIC388459317 observed with TESS in sector 17.
+As above, blue dots represent the ob- served FFI fluxes, while the red curve represents the best fitting spectro-photo dynamical model.
 During this event the third star was eclipsed by the two inner binary stars.*

 ![Wong2](images/Wong2.png)

 **Fig. 2:** *Taken from Wong et. al., (2021).
-Panels 1–3: the undetrended light curves of TOI-2109 extracted by the SPOC and QLP pipelines, prior to our fitting analysis.
+Panels 1–3: the un-detrended light curves of TOI-2109 extracted by the SPOC and QLP pipelines, prior to our fitting analysis.
 The vertical green lines indicate the momentum dumps, which divide the light curve into four segments.
 Careful inspection of the phase-folded light curves reveals a strong phase-curve signal, as well as additional photometric modulations due to systematics and stellar variability.
 Panel 4: the systematics-corrected SPOC-SAP light curve, which was used to produce the final light-curve fitting results.*

 ![Jayaraman](images/Jayaraman.png)

 **Fig. 3:** *Taken from Jayaraman et. al., (2021).
 The light curve of TIC 5724661 obtained in 20 s cadence in TESS Sectors 29 and 42 after processing with the SPOC pipeline (Jenkins 2015).
 The pulsations are too rapid and too low in amplitude to discern visually in this compressed figure.
 Its purposes are (i) to show the two gaps in the data, which affect the spectral window, and (ii) to show the noise level in the 20-s data points.
-The ordinate scale is Barycentric Julian Date – 240 0000.0.
+The ordinate scale is Barycentric Julian Date – 240 0000.0.*